Gamla Stan (Old Town) - part 1

 Slussplan with the statue of the king Karl XIV Johan.

 Stortorget (Main Square).
-Svenska Akademins headquarters, housing the Noble museum.
+Svenska Akademins headquarters.

 Stortorget.
 Many of the nicest historical buildings are situated here, as well as pubs and taverns.
 The fountain is called Stortorgsbrunnen.

 Stockholms Slott, the Royal Castle.
 The largest castle in the world used by a king.

 Rock Town, a store for shirts and acessories associated with rock.

 Riksdagshuset, the seat of the Swedish government.